 Crossing from Baja California to Baja California Sur

 Baja Mexico, as mentioned, has 2 states: Baja California and Baja California Sur.
 As you cross from B.C. to B.C.S. you must prepare for 3 things:

-- You will enter Mountain Time from Pacific Time, going forward 1 hour
+- You enter Mountain Time from Pacific Time, going forward 1 hour

-- Mercifully, you will see a drastic improvement in the surface of the Transpeninsular Highway.
+- Mercifully, you’ll see a drastic improvement in the surface of the Transpeninsular Highway.
 The pot holes just (mostly) disappear!

 - You will pay 20 pesos, or $1, for the silliest of silly gimmicks ever.
 More on that below…

 As you cross from north to south you must pay to pass through a strange checkpoint where you slowly drive over a mist that magically appears from the surface of the road and bathes the underside of your vehicle.
 This is an official fee – complete with a receipt from the ministry of agriculture or some similar agency.
 This mist, likely just water vapor, is meant to protect against wayward insects from the northern sate of Baja California.

 As much as I love Mexico I cannot believe any agency in the country is putting up an ecological stance by blasting your undercarriage in an attempt to eradicate invasive bugs.
 Mexico and environmental stewardship just do not go together.
 Sorry.